Skip to content

 Desserts include fir-free-shaped date sponge with sticky toffee sauce (Sainsbury’s)

-• Sainsbury’s Christmas food slots open: Now
+• Sainsbury’s Christmas food slots open: Closed

 • Collection or delivery dates: From 22-24 December